-Production-Ready CSV/EDI Parser Setup for FSMA 204 Compliance
+CSV/EDI Parser Setup for FSMA 204 KDE Ingestion

 Parser Architecture & Routing Strategy

 The ingestion layer must operate as a stateless transformation engine.
 Raw payloads land in an immutable staging bucket, where a routing dispatcher identifies the format via MIME type, file extension, or magic bytes.
 Once classified, the payload is routed to a format-specific extractor.
-The parser applies a strict KDE contract, validates structural integrity, and emits normalized records.
-When suppliers deliver files via SFTP or expose REST endpoints, this parser typically pairs with API Polling Strategies to guarantee idempotent fetch cycles, enforce exponential backoff, and prevent duplicate processing.
+Each extractor applies the same strict KDE contract, validates structural integrity, and emits normalized records.
+When suppliers instead deliver files over SFTP or expose pollable endpoints, this parser pairs with API Polling Strategies to guarantee idempotent fetch cycles, enforce exponential backoff, and prevent duplicate processing — the same KDE contract, a different transport.

 Figure — Parser ingestion pipeline: